 Another reason why tapping is a useful tool in any coaching situation is that sometimes the coaching touches on things that have very old and very deep emotional aspects connected to it.
 Those are also hard to come by with conventional strategies but can be thoroughly released with tapping.

 For example, if you are aware of areas in your life where you easily over-react, then it would be a good idea to take a deeper look at what is really bothering you about that.
-Or if you agree to take action steps with your coach, but there is one thing that you just cannot bring yourself to do – that would be also a good idea to work with an EFT practitioner, as he or she has very effective strategies at hand to let go of the resistance.
+Or if you agree to take action steps with your coach, but there is one thing that you just cannot bring yourself to do – that would be also a good idea to work with an EFT practitioner, as he or she has very effective strategies at hand to let go of the resistance, and enable you to take the steps you need to move forward.